Sacred Places at Baltimore Clayworks

 Thank You to our Funders

-This project is supported by Nature Sacred, Chesapeake Bay Trust, Baltimore Development Corporation, Towson University, and individual donors.
+This project is supported by Nature Sacred, Chesapeake Bay Trust, Blue Water Baltimore, Baltimore Development Corporation, Towson University, Camp Small, Eden Brothers, and individual donors.
 Baltimore Clayworks is also grateful for the support of Baltimore Community Foundation.
 We also thank the Baltimore Convention Center and the generous exhibitors from MANTS (Mid-Atlantic Nursery Trade Show) that donated their trees and plants for our project.